hashicorp/vault/website/source/docs/secrets/ssh/index.html.md

       <li>
         <span class="param">key</span>
         <span class="param-flags">required for dynamic type, NA for otp type</span>
+	(String)
         Name of the registered key in Vault.
 Before creating the role, use the `keys/` endpoint to create a named key.
       </li>
       <li>
         <span class="param">admin_user</span>
         <span class="param-flags">required for dynamic type, NA for otp type</span>
+	(String)
 	Admin user at remote host.
 The shared key being registered should be for this user and should have root privileges.
 Everytime a dynamic credential is being generated for other users, Vault uses this admin